chrisant996/clink-flex-prompt/README.md

 # Fonts

+There is no "best" or "right" or "wrong" font.
+The most important thing is to pick a font whose shape you like.

+Flex prompt's configuration wizard will ask few questions, and it's ok for some of the questions to look ugly -- choose the appropriate answer, and the wizard will adapt accordingly.

-Flex prompt can use fancy characters to make the prompt look nice.
+Flex prompt can use fancy characters, if you want, to personalize the prompt with shapes and icons.
+To use fancy characters, you'll need to find a font with Powerline characters and/or icon characters.

-However:
-1. If you copy/paste from the screen to somewhere else, then fancy characters may not be readable by other people depending on what font they're using.
-2. Some of the fancy characters require special fonts.
 The [nerd fonts](https://nerdfonts.com) site has a large selection of special fonts.
-The fancy characters are Powerline symbols, and some icon characters.
-You can also manually configure flex prompt to use just about any special characters, though the configuration wizard only offers the most common ones.
+The configuration wizard lets you choose from the most common fancy characters, but you can also manually configure flex prompt (with Lua code) to use just about any special characters.

+Benefits of fancy characters:
+- Your prompt will look fancy on the screen.

+Drawbacks of fancy characters:
+- If you copy/paste from the screen to somewhere else, then fancy characters may not be readable by other people depending on what font they're using.
+- The same font may look different in different terminal programs, because of features or limitations in the terminal programs.
+- Some of the fancy characters require special fonts.

-Here are some recommended fonts:
+Here are some recommended fonts to consider:
-- [Meslo Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  and an even better version is available from the zsh [powerlevel10k theme's site](https://github.com/romkatv/powerlevel10k/blob/master/font.md).
+- [Meslo Nerd Font patched by romkatv](https://github.com/romkatv/powerlevel10k/blob/master/font.md):  this is a patched version of Meslo Nerd Font.
 - [Cascadia Code](https://github.com/microsoft/cascadia-code/releases):  recent versions of this font include Powerline symbols, but the font doesn't include icon characters.
 - [Caskaydia Cove Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Cascadia Code that adds many icon characters.
 - [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Fira Code that adds Powerline symbols and many icon characters.